brain-score/language/README.md

 This project uses [`poetry`](https://python-poetry.org/) for dependency management and packaging for development purposes (you don't need poetry to install it as a library/package from PyPI).
-Why? `poetry` allows running the application in a virtual environment while abstracting away *which* virtual environment you use, e.g.  `conda` or `virtualenv`, (or one of many other less commonly used alternatives).
+Why? `poetry` allows running the application in a virtual environment while abstracting away *which* virtual environment you use, e.g.  `conda` or `virtualenv`, (or one of other less common alternatives).
 <!-- In order to use `poetry` within a conda environment, follow step 2 below (and always activate the conda environment prior to using poetry
 within this project). -->

-1. In order to set up your environment, obtain poetry, a lightweight python package, on your machine.
+1. In order to set up your environment, obtain [poetry](https://python-poetry.org/docs/master/#installation), a lightweight python package, on your machine.
     ```bash
     curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/install-poetry.py | python -
     ```
-1. [*Optional*] If you want to have a dedicated `conda` environment for this project, create one now (or use an existing one)
+2. [*Optional*] If you want to have a dedicated `conda` environment for this project, create one now (or use an existing one)
     ```bash
     conda env create -n lbsfuzpot
     conda activate lbsfuzpot
     ```
-1. Now use `poetry` to install dependencies
+3. Now use `poetry` to install dependencies
     ```bash
     poetry install
     ```